AdobeDocs/analytics.en/help/admin/admin-console/permissions/report-suite-tools.md

 ---
 # Product profile permissions for Report Suite Tools

 This table lists all permissions items under Report Suite Tools when configuring a product profile in the Adobe Admin Console.
 These permission items only apply to the report suites included in that same product profile.
-If the product profile does not contain any report suites, or if report suites sit in a different product profile, then including these permissions do nothing.
+If the current product profile does not contain any report suites, then including these permissions do nothing.

 | Report Suite Tools Permission Item | Description |
 |------|------|